Graduated Response Early Years

 The pack is designed to support you to follow a Graduated Response when supporting children who are demonstrating distressed behaviour.
 It is divided into 2 parts.
 Part 1 gives guidance and strategies that should be in place at Universal, Setting Support and Specialist Support levels and Part 2 contains tools and resources for you to use in your setting.

-If you would like support from the Early Years Educational Effectiveness Team, please email earlyyearsadvisors@surreycc.gov.uk or complete an Early Years Educational Effectiveness team request for support.
+If you would like support from the Early Years Educational Effectiveness Team, please email earlyyearsadvisors@surreycc.gov.uk or complete an Early Years Educational Effectiveness team request for support (DOC).

 Health Care Plan Guidance

-You can find information about supporting children with medical needs in Early Years settings, including useful record keeping templates, in the following guidance document:
+You can find information about supporting children with medical needs in Early Years settings, including useful record keeping templates and Asthma guidance, in the Supporting children with medication and medical conditions in Early Years Settings (DOC).

 Surrey's Early Years Educational Effectiveness team have also created an Administration of Medication Policy Prompts (January 2021), to help early years settings write a policy for their setting.
 The policy is available by contacting your Early Years Advisor at earlyyearsadvisors@surreycc.gov.uk If you would like advice on specific children, please contact the Early Years SEND Team.